boada/data-science-interviews/answered.md

 **What is supervised machine learning? 👶**

-A case when we have both features (the matrix X) and the labels (the vector y)
+A case when we have both features (the matrix X) and the labels (the vector y).

+In more detail: Supervised learning is where you are trying to predict the values of some response variable for various values of the predictor variables (the *features*).
+For supervised learning to be possible, you need to be able to train your model on data for which you know the values of the response variable already.
+After doing that, you use your model to predict the values of the response variable for values of the predictors that your model hasn't seen yet.

 ## Linear regression